-Our escape plan video on this page gives you an overview, but here are some top tips to keep you safe:
+Our video on this section covers the important information, but here are some top tips to keep you safe:

 - the best escape route is the normal way in and out of your home

-- think of any difficulties you may have getting out, eg at night you might need a torch
+- think of any difficulties you may have getting out, e.g. at night you may need a torch

-- keep the route and exits clear of clutter and obstructions
+- keep the route and exits clear of obstructions

 - think about how children, older or disabled people or pets will get out